alcatrazEscapee/hexlands/README.md

 ![Hex Lands Overworld](./img/hex_overworld.png)

-This mod is an updated and rewritten version of the original [Hex Lands](https://www.curseforge.com/minecraft/mc-mods/hex-lands) mod by SuperFluke, et. al. It has been re-done completely from scratch in Minecraft 1.16.5.
+This mod is an updated and rewritten version of the original [Hex Lands](https://www.curseforge.com/minecraft/mc-mods/hex-lands) mod by superfluke, et. al. It has been re-done completely from scratch in Minecraft 1.16.5.

 ### Features